-The following discussion should be read in conjunction with the consolidated financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the three and six-month periods ended January 31, 2015, and 2014 and the accompanying notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and does not include all the information required for full annual financial statements.
-The following discussion should also be read in conjunction with the consolidated financial statements of Helix for the years ended July 31, 2014 and 2013 and accompanying notes thereto.
-All amounts are depicted in Canadian currency unless otherwise noted.
+The following discussion should be read in conjunction with the consolidated financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the years ended July 31, 2015, and 2014 and the accompanying notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and depict values that are in Canadian currency unless otherwise noted.

-Additional information relating to the Company can be found in the Company's Annual Information Form for the fiscal year ended July 31, 2014, which is available on SEDAR at www.sedar.com.
+Additional information relating to the Company can be found in the Company's Annual Information Form for the fiscal year ended July 31, 2015, which is available on SEDAR at www.sedar.com.

-FORWARD-LOOKING INFORMATION
+FORWARD-LOOKING STATEMENTS AND INFORMATION

-This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") contains forwardlooking information (collectively, "forward-looking information") within the meaning of applicable Canadian securities laws.
-Forward-looking information means disclosure regarding possible events, conditions or financial performance that is based on assumptions about future economic conditions and courses of action and includes financial projections and estimates; statements regarding plans, goals, objectives, intentions and expectations with respect to the Company's future business. operations, research and development, including the focus of the Company on its two drug candidates, L-DOS47 and Topical Interferon Alpha-2b (cervical lesions indication) and other information relating to future periods.
-Forward-looking information includes, without limitation, statements concerning (i) the Company's ability to operate on a going concern being dependent mainly on obtaining additional financing; (ii) the Company's growth and future prospects being dependent on the success of one or both of L-DOS47 and Topical Interferon Alpha-2b; (iii) the Company's priority continuing to be L-DOS47; (iv) the Company's development programs for Topical Interferon Alpha-2b, DOS47 and L-DOS47, including but not limited to, extension of the drug candidates to other indications and the identification and development of further tumor-targeting antibodies for DOS47; (v) the anticipated timeline for completion of enrolment and other matters relating to the Company's European Phase I/II clinical trial for L-DOS47 in Poland, including the number of cohorts required to reach Maximum Tolerable Dose ("MTD"); (vi) the Company's planned future U.S. Phase I clinical trial for L-DOS47 and the Company's anticipated resubmission of its Clinical Trial Application ("CTA") in Canada or possible similar submissions in other jurisdictions, (vii) U.S. Phase II/III and European Phase III clinical trials for Topical Interferon Alpha-2b (low-grade cervical dysplasia); (viii) seeking strategic partner support and therapeutic and market opportunities for the two drug candidates; (ix) the nature, design and timing of future clinical trials and commercialization plans; (x) future expenditures, insufficiency of the Company's current cash resources and the need for financing; (xi) future financing requirements, the seeking of additional funding and anticipated future operating losses; and (xii) industry performance, prospects and general prevailing business and economic conditions.
-Forward-looking information can further be identified by the use of forward-looking terminology such as "expects", "plans", "designed to", "potential", "believe", "intended", "continues", "opportunities", "anticipated", "2015", "2017", "next", "ongoing", "to seek", "proceed", "objective", "estimate", "future", or the negative thereof or any other variations thereon or comparable terminology referring to future events or results, or that events or conditions "will", "may", "could", "would", or "should" occur or be achieved, or comparable terminology referring to future events or results.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations ("this MD&A") contains forwardlooking statements and information (collectively, "forward-looking statements") within the meaning of applicable Canadian securities laws.
+Forward-looking information means disclosure regarding possible events, conditions or financial performance that is based on assumptions about future economic conditions and courses of action and includes financial projections and estimates; statements regarding plans, goals, objectives, intentions and expectations with respect to the Company's future business, operations, research and development, including the focus of the Company on L-DOS47 which is the Company's primary drug candidate.
+Topical Interferon Alpha-2b and other information relating to future periods.
+Forward-looking information includes. without limitation, statements concerning (i) the Company's ability to operate on a going concern being dependent mainly on obtaining additional financing; (ii) the Company's growth and future prospects being dependent on the success of L-DOS47; (iii) the Company's priority continuing to be L-DOS47; (iv) the Company's development programs, including but not limited to, extension of the current drug candidate(s) to other indications and the identification and development of further tumor-targeting antibodies for DOS47; (v) the anticipated timeline for completion of enrolment and other matters relating to the Company's European Phase I/II clinical study for L-DOS47 in Poland, including the number of cohorts required to reach Maximum Tolerable Dose ("MTD") and the Company's U.S. Phase I clinical study for L-DOS47, (vi) seeking strategic partner support and therapeutic and market opportunities; (vii) the nature, design and timing of future clinical trials (including the Company's anticipated reassessment of the re-design of the LDOS003 study to focus on advanced stage lung cancer patients by combining L-DOS47 with Vinorelbine/Cisplatin ("VIN/CIS") and commercialization plans; (viii) future expenditures, insufficiency of the Company's current cash resources and the need for financing and the Company's possible response for such matters; (ix) future financing requirements, the seeking of additional funding (including the possible receipt of grants or listings on the Warsaw Stock Exchange) and anticipated future operating losses; (x) changes in the application of accounting standards and interpretations; and (xi) industry performance, competition (including potential developments relating to immunotherapies and the Company's possible response to such developments), prospects, and general prevailing business and economic conditions.
+Forward-looking information can further be identified by the use of forward-looking terminology such as "expects", "plans", "designed to", "potential", "believe", "intended", "continues", "opportunities", "anticipated", "2016", "2017", "2020", "next", "ongoing", "seek", "objective", "estimate", "future", or the negative thereof or any other variations thereon or comparable terminology referring to future events or results, or that events or conditions "will", "may", "could", "would", or "should" occur or be achieved, or comparable terminology referring to future events or results.